 - Embryonal carcinoma.

-- Mixed germ cell tumors.
+- Mixed germ cell tumor.

 - Teratoma with malignant transformation.

-- Yolk sac tumors.
+- Yolk sac tumor.

 |AFP = alpha-fetoprotein; HCG = human chorionic gonadotropin; PLAP = placental alkaline phosphatase.|